 Safety Tips for KS1 and EYFS

-This video is from the CEOPS website, the link for which is below.
+There are some videos on the CEOPS website, the link for which is below:

 The following video follow the adventures Jessie and her friends of as she learns how to keep himself safe online.
 Further videos following the adventures of Jessie can be found on Youtube.